f-dx/Awesome-Targeted-Individuals/README.md

 - Who is behind Targeted Individuals program?

+Carl Clark, who was a freelancer from 1980 to 2003 for different Secret Services, confirms that the US CIA is in fact a state run domestic terrorist organization that does illegal torture operations on citizens to drive them crazy, make them suicidal, and discredit them.
+Here is the quote: "I worked for the American Central Intelligence Agency (CIA) up to 1997.
+I tracked individual targets for the CIA.
+I had orders to confuse or deceive them.
+Unfortunately, the deployment of microwave weapons has become very practicable.
+I was responsible for surveillance.
+Colleagues from special departments did this.
+However, I was at times on site when these weapons were deployed.
+The radar emits electromagnetic waves, some of which pick up the target and the result is then evaluated.
+My friends who work in the special department could then follow the target all day on their computers.
+This form of localising the target made it easy to deploy the weapons accurately.
+My colleagues could see exactly where to aim and also observe how the target reacted.

+They create heat, inner burns, pain, nausea, fear.
+Sometimes traces are left on the skin, but mostly not.
+The aim is to intimidate certain people, for example people who make a lot of noise.
+I myself was under attack for three years after opting out.
+The undoubted goal is to have select people end up in psychiatric institutions.
+If a target seeks help by going to the police or to the doctor, they don’t get taken seriously.
+Some doctors and hospitals actually work together with the Secret Services."

 A former high-level FBI official (the late Ted L. Gunderson) publicly claiming that “gang stalking” is simply a more sophisticated version of COINTELPRO.

 Quote: "**They have the technology, financing and manpower to dispense illegal surveillance and harassment against anyone at any time, day or night.** I have files on numerous cases of active, programmatic, illegal government harassment currently being conducted against thousands of Americans. **This makes the F.B.I.'s former COINTELPRO program, which I worked on, including in a supervisory capacity, look like a Sunday school program by comparison**...